straumandi/iSchedule/README.md

 - Preferences: Allow admins and assistants to set their preferred start time, end time, and room.

 ## Implemented Features
-- User Management: Create user accounts with STUDENT role.
+- User Management: **Create user accounts** with STUDENT role.
 (DB Admin can change role, user should not choose his role)
-- Enrollment Management: Enroll students in courses and track their enrollments.
+- Enrollment Management: **Enroll** students in courses and track their enrollments.
-- Schedule Display: Display the schedule with course details, room assignments, and timings.
+- Schedule Display: **Display the schedule** with course details, room assignments, and timings.
-- Preferences: Allow admins and assistants to set their preferred start time, end time, and room.
+- Preferences: Allow admins and assistants to **set and change** their preferences.
-- Admin Actions: Allow admins to create new courses.
+- Admin Actions: Allow admins to **create and delete** new courses.

 ## Technologies Used